Gateshead & District Tramways Co. No. 5

 In 1950, No. 5 was repainted (without the lining out) and the advertisements removed.
 No other modifications were made to this tram apart from the addition of twin lights that were fitted to the headlamps together with a mask during the second world war.

-Gateshead 5 was withdrawn from service in Gateshead upon closure of the system in August 1951, the trams being replaced by a fleet of double deck buses that were low enough to negotiate the low bridge by the station.
-The tramcar was initially purchased by British Railways for use on its Grimsby and Immingham line, which involved a degree of minor modification.
+Gateshead 5 was withdrawn from service upon closure of the Gateshead system in August 1951, the trams being replaced by a fleet of double deck buses that were low enough to negotiate the low bridge by the station.
+The tramcar was initially purchased by British Railways for use on its Grimsby and Immingham electric railway line, which involved a degree of minor modification.

 The car was then acquired by the Tramway Museum Society and brought to Crich in 1963.
 Shortly afterwards it became one of the early tramcars to move under its own power at Crich in the autumn of 1964 and was then used for a time to store the massive bank of batteries required in order to be able to operate a tramcar in the days before an overhead power supply had been installed.

 At this stage it was still in its BR green Grimsby & Immingham livery but between 1965 and 1973 it was gradually restored to its Gateshead condition and livery.
 Despite the ongoing programme of work, Gateshead 5 entered passenger service on 3rd September 1966.
 In 1978, an upgrading of the workshop facilities at Crich enabled the tram to be given a much-needed mechanical overhaul together with other work including rewiring, roof re-canvassing and repainting.